 - Eat and drink small, four-ounce portions of dairy to decrease the risk of gastrointestinal issues.

 - Read labels to find hidden lactose.
-It may be listed as milk byproducts, whey and dry milk powder.
+Milk producers may list it as milk byproducts, whey, and dry milk powder.
 Some medications also are made with lactose.

 - Experiment with other forms of dairy.
 Hard cheeses and live-cultured yogurt, for example, often don’t produce significant symptoms.